satish750/dxc-repo/README.md

 # dxc-repo

-This is a test for git pull request this is the first branch from master
+This is a test for git pull request.

+This is the first branch from master.